rybalkinsd/atom/lecture09/presentation/PITCHME.md

 ## Game Server Hackaton
 Implement the skeleton of the game server.
 Everything on picture except:
 - GameMechanics (Next Lectures)
+create stub for it
 - ConnectionHandler (Homework)
+create stub for it
 - Connect with MatchMaker

-Connection handler must log all connections

 #HSLIDE